maboiteaspam/stream-to-redis/README.md

 # stream to redis

-two transforms to read/write from redis.
+two transforms to write/pull from redis.

-It s not data streaming to redis `key`, it s transforms to read and write into redis as a queue.
+It s not data streaming to redis `key`.

+It s transforms to read and write into redis as a queue.

 # Install